cognitedata/pygen/docs/installation.md

     ValueError: Requested 'typing-extensions>=4.10.0; python_version < "3.13"', but typing-extensions==4.7.1 is already installed

-The cause of this error is currently unknown, other that there exist some other dependency requiring `typing-extensions>4.10`.
+The cause of this error is currently unknown, other that there exist some other dependency requiring `typing-extensions>4.10` that is not `cognite-pygen`.

 The workaround is to manually uninstall the `typing-extensions` package and then install the `cognite-pygen` package.